-Strategy F would include tide gates across Islais Creek which would manage flood water and increase recreational access to the creek and lagoon but would limit opportunities for habitat and Bay ecology in the creeks.
+Strategy F would include tide gates across Islais Creek in the 2040 timeframe which would manage flood water and limit changes needed to inland roads and bridges but would limit opportunities for habitat and Bay ecology in the creeks.
 How do you feel about this?

-Advances shoreline adaptation while working with natural inland flooding patterns to floodproof some buildings and infrastructure and move others away from the highest risk areas
+Advances shoreline adaptation while working with natural inland flooding patterns to floodproof some buildings and infrastructure and move others away from the highest risk areas a floodable district, with significant changes to all urban systems.
+Housing would not be relocated or removed but will need accommodations to deal with flooding and access.